 Looking for a meatless protein option to serve over your favorite rice or noodles?
 This Sticky Orange Tofu is packed with fresh flavor and fried to crispy golden brown perfection.

-As an environmental scientist, I’m always looking for delicious meat alternatives to help me improve my ecological footprint, and this Sticky Orange Tofu is a great substitute for chicken.
+As a champion of eco-friendly practices, I’m always looking for delicious meat alternatives to help me improve my ecological footprint, and this Sticky Orange Tofu is a great substitute for chicken.

 Tofu is a protein-rich food made from condensing soy milk.
 It’s a great addition to any meal because of its ability to take on any flavor.